parallelworks/parsl_mpi/run_on_cluster/README.md

 5. SSH tunnels

-Here, we bypass the `parsl_utils` infrastructure to simply run Parsl on a cluster to test Parsl configurations and examine Parsl's management capabilities.
+Here, we bypass the `parsl_utils` infrastructure to simply run Parsl on a cluster to test Parsl configurations and examine Parsl's MPI management capabilities.

+## Running with only Parsl (and without Flux)

+Flux adds a lot of support for MPI jobs.
+To view a Parsl-launching-MPI workflow as a baseline for comparison with Parsl+Flux, run the scripts without Flux.

 To run this test, there is a setup step that is run once followed by the test itself that can be rerun many times.
-1. Run `create_conda_env.sh` to create a Conda environment if you don't already have one with Parsl.
+1. Run `install_scripts/create_conda_env.sh` to create a Conda environment if you don't already have one with Parsl.
 The location of this Conda env is preset to `$HOME/pw/miniconda3` and its name is `parsl-mpi`.
 This can be changed in the script.
 2. The Parsl configuration, MPI code, and test workflow are all encapsulated in `slurmprovider.py` and can be run as:
 ```bash
 source $HOME/pw/miniconda3/etc/profile.d/conda.sh